HallaApp/io-documentation/api.halla.io/Guides/Getting Started.md

 4. Click **Close**.

 ### Enable the API
 Before you can make calls to this API, you need to enable it in the Cloud Platform project you created.
 1. [View this API](https://console.developers.google.com/apis/api/{{apiHost}}/overview) in the Google APIs Console.
 2. Click the **Enable** button, then wait for it to complete.
 3. You can now call the API using the API key you created!

+### Creating a Service User
+1. Navagate to the /serviceUsers route.
+2. Use your newly created API key and Admin User key (email: henry@halla.io if you do not have said key) to create a Service User.

 ### Using the API
 Browse the reference section of this site to see examples of what you can do with this API and how to use it.
-You can use the **Try this API** tool on the right side of an API method page to generate a sample request.
+You can use the **Try this API** tool on the right side of an API method page to generate sample requests.